Black Sea drills showcase strong NATO-Ukraine defense ties

 Last month, Russia said one of its warships in the Black Sea fired warning shots and a warplane dropped bombs in the path of the HMS Defender, a British Royal Navy destroyer, to chase it away from an area near Crimea that Moscow claims as its territorial waters.

-Russia denounced the Defender’s presence as a provocation and warned that next time it might fire to hit intruding warships.
+Russia denounced the Defender’s maneuver as a provocation and warned that next time it might fire to hit intruding warships.

 Britain, which like most other nations didn’t recognize Russia’s 2014 annexation of Crimea from Ukraine, insisted the Defender wasn’t fired upon on June 23 and said it was sailing in Ukrainian waters when Russia sent its planes into the air and shots were heard during the showdown.